srosalesdesign/yesfemmesstage/_issues/fandom/dear-mary-kate.md

 title: Dear Mary-Kate
 issue: fandom
 bio: |
-  M. Milks is the author of Kill Marguerite and Other Stories, winner of the 2015 Devil’s Kitchen Reading Award in Fiction and a Lambda Literary Award finalist; as well as three chapbooks, most recently The Feels, an exploration of fan fiction and affect.
-They are editor of The &NOW Awards 3: The Best Innovative Writing, 2011-2013 and co-editor of Asexualities: Feminist and Queer Perspectives.
+  JoAnna Novak is the author of the novel I Must Have You (Skyhorse Publishing 2017) and the book-length poem Noirmania (Inside the Castle 2018).
+She is a co-founder of the literary journal and chapbook publisher, Tammy.
 ---

 <style>